ExecutionLLC/gen-bs/README.md

 This command will install all the project dependencies.

 We use KnexJS console tool to do database migrations.
-Execute the following command to install the tool:
+Execute this command to install the tool:

     npm install -g knex

 Currently, we have two jQuery plugins installed as submodules.
-To initialize them, from the sources root execute the following commands:
+To initialize them, from the sources root execute:

     git submodule init
     git submodule update